plumbblake/trevordmiller-website/pages/blog/learning-routine/_index.md

 ### Conclusion

 These are some of the things I do to learn.
 They work well for me.
 They may work for you or you may learn differently!
-But I would encourage all of us to do something to always be learning.
-Lifelong learning ftw!
+But no matter what process you use for learning, I would encourage all of us to do something to always be learning.
+Becoming a lifelong learner is a skill that is worth mastering.